ryangurn/dropcam/README.md

 towards who can use it.
 Consider this experimental until further notice as it can break when their private API is updated.
 Report any bugs if you come across them.

+This project is tested on `Debian GNU/Linux: Jessie`

 ## Features
 - Dropcam Scope
 	- Search API - Find any camera publically accessable